ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Discussion

-\textbf{The behavior of nCFG on different scenarios.} So far, we've shown the theoretical pitfall of the nCFG and demonstrated its negative effect on the sample distribution and its quality.
-Meanwhile, we observed that the criticality of nCFG's drawback has been mitigated as the learned data distribution and the nature of the used condition get more complex: the nCFG term completely shifts the sample distribution out from the marginal support in the toy example of \Figref{fig:toy}, but often produced reasonable images for T2I generation tasks.
-Indeed, many off-the-shelf implementations for the T2I generation model have used this guidance to this day for concept negation~\cite{woolf2023stable,gandikota2023erasing,koulischer2024dynamic,armandpour2023re,liu2022compositional}.
+So far, we've shown the theoretical pitfall of the NP and demonstrated its negative effect on the sample distribution and its quality.
+Meanwhile, we observed that the criticality of NP's drawback has been mitigated as the learned data distribution and the nature of the used condition get more complex: the NP term completely shifts the sample distribution out from the marginal support in the toy example of \Figref{fig:method}, but often produced reasonable images for T2I generation tasks.
+Indeed, many off-the-shelf implementations for the T2I generation model have used this guidance to this day for concept negation~\citep{gandikota2023erasing,dng,perpneg,liu2022compositional}.

 We insist that this phenomenon occurs for the following reasons: First, as the possible conditions become more diverse and their relationship with the data distribution becomes more complex, it becomes harder for the model to accurately parameterize the entire unconditional and conditional distribution.
 It is well known that many other T2I models perform relatively poorly for pure unconditional generation, and extra distribution sharpening with CFG is almost essential for acceptable image quality.
 When this happens, even an unbounded guidance term can enhance the sample, until it overshoots and introduces artifacts.
-For more simplified scenarios like MNIST where the model can accurately learn the target data distribution, the downside of nCFG has expressed significantly.
-The second reason comes from $p(\cb^-|\x)^{-\gamma}$, the factor that nCFG introduced to the sampling distribution.
+For more simplified scenarios like MNIST, where the model can accurately learn the target data distribution, the downside of NP becomes more evident.
+The second reason comes from $p(\cb^-|\x)^{-\gamma}$, the factor that NP introduced to the sampling distribution.
 In a class-conditioned dataset where each class doesn't overlap too much, $p(\cb^-|\x)$ can be close to 1 if the given image is sampled from class $\cb^-$.
 This contrasts $p(\cb^-|\x)^{-\gamma}$ with different $\x$ significantly and assigns a high probability for the region with low $p(\cb^-|\x)$, even for $\x$ with low marginal probability.
-On the other hand, a single image can be described by numerous different texts, therefore the magnitude of $p(c|\x)$ for an image-text pair is small no matter how $c$ well-describes the given image.
+On the other hand, a single image can be described by numerous different texts, therefore the magnitude of $p(c|\x)$ for an image-text pair is small no matter how well $c$ describes the given image.